 Glacier hiking is thus an increasingly popular activity in Iceland.
 With opportunities to do so from many places in the country, conveniently including Reykjavík, more and more people are starting to explore the ice and speak of the wonders found there.

 For those new to Iceland and new to glaciers, however, the whole idea can be quite daunting.
 Many questions are common: Is glacier hiking safe?
 What experience and equipment do I need to glacier hike?
 What even is a glacier?
 All these questions will be answered in this comprehensive guide to glacier hiking in Iceland.

 - See also: Glacier & Ice Cap tours

 Photo Credit: Glacier hiking & ice climbing tour from Reykjavík

 A glacier, put simply, is a body of ice that exists throughout the year that is constantly moving under its own weight.
 Over time, often centuries, in areas where there is more snow falling than melting, snow will slowly compact into a single, icy structure.
 This occurs mostly over mountain ranges and around the poles.

 Glaciers move due to a variety of reasons.
 The force of gravity pulls them down, and either because the weight of the ice causes internal deformation, or because the land underneath is lubricated with liquid water, they start to slide.
 This distinguishes a glacier from, say, a lake that is frozen all year, or sea ice.

-The term ‘ice cap’ refers to a glacier, or a set of conjoining glaciers, that are less than 50,000 kilometres squared; all of Iceland’s glaciers fall into this category.
+The term ‘ice cap’ refers to a glacier, or a set of conjoining glaciers, that are less than 50,000 kilometres squard; all of Iceland’s glaciers fall into this category.
 ‘Ice sheets’ are glaciers that cover a larger area, and can only be found in the Antarctic and Greenland.